 - a.
 Variable amplitude with at least two settings. - b.
 Variable frequency with minimum of 2000 VPM. - c.
 Maximum rate of travel under vibration to be 2.5 mph 220 feet/minute. - d.
-Vibratory rollers with pneumatic-tired drive wheels to have smooth tires that leave no visible tracks.

-405.02.d.2.
-Pneumatic-tired Rollers
+Vibratory rollers with pneumatic-tired drive wheels to have smooth tires that leave no visible tracks. - 405.02.d.2.
+Pneumatic-tired Rollers - a.

-- a.
 Maximum rate of travel to be 5 mph. - b.
 Rollers to be equipped with smooth compactor tires. - c.
-Pneumatic-tire rollers to be equipped with skirts enclosing the tires on the top and sides and extending within 6 inches of the pavement surface.

-405.02.d.3.
-Steel Wheel Rollers

-- a.
-Maximum rate of travel to be 4 mph. - 405.02.e.
+Pneumatic-tire rollers to be equipped with skirts enclosing the tires on the top and sides and extending within 6 inches of the pavement surface. - 405.02.d.3.
+Steel Wheel Rollers, maximum rate of travel to be 4 mph. - 405.02.e.
 The asphalt distributor must be in good working order and shall be designed and operated so a uniform application of asphalt can be applied.
 It must include a tachometer showing the feet per minute and the number of feet covered, a tank thermometer, and a gauge to measure the quantity of the asphalt in the distributor.

-405.02.f.
-The aggregate spreader shall be a self-propelled machine independent of the truck, supported by at least two axles and four wheels with pneumatic-tires and equipped with a means of applying cover material with positive controls so material will be uniformly deposited over the full width of the asphalt application.
+- 405.02.f.
+The aggregate spreader shall be a self-propelled machine independent of the truck, supported by at least two axles and four wheels with pneumatic-tires and equipped with a means of applying cover material with positive controls so material will be uniformly deposited over the full width of the asphalt application. - 405.03.
+Hot Mix Asphalt Concrete - 405.03.a.

-405.03.
-Triple Shot Asphalt Chip Surface

-- 405.03.a.
-The triple shot asphalt and chip course shall be constructed under the review of the applicable Highway District Road Supervisor or his designated representative and shall consist of an application of penetration asphalt followed by two applications of chip seal coat. - 405.03.b.
-The previously placed base material shall be shaped and rolled using a tandem steel wheel roller prior to the application of the asphalt penetration coat.
-The ambient air temperature shall be at least 80 degrees Fahrenheit and rising at the time of the application of the penetration shot. - 405.03.c.
-The type of asphalt to be used for the penetration shot shall be reviewed and approved by the applicable Highway District.
-The asphalt material shall be heated to its upper range for spraying temperature as recommended by the Asphalt Institute prior to application.
-The application rate shall be 0.50 gallons per square yard.
-The time allowed for the oil to penetrate between the application of the oil and the application of the cover material shall be reviewed and approved by the Highway District Road Supervisor or his designated representative.
-The cover coat material shall meet the requirements of the applicable Highway District.
-The application rate for the cover coat shall be approximately 25-30 pounds per square yard and shall be rolled with a pneumatic-wheel roller.
-Twenty-four hours following the penetration application, the mat shall be rolled with a steel-wheel roller. - 405.03.d.
-Curing of the penetration course shall be under the review of the applicable Highway District Road Supervisor or his designated representative and shall consist of a specified number of days of ambient air temperature above 80° F before placing the first seal coat. - 405.03.e.
-Prior to the first seal coat the roadway shall be power broomed and/or flushed to remove all loose material and dust.
-The applicable Highway District shall review and approve the type and application rate of the liquid asphalt for the seal coat.
-Approved chips shall be applied with a chip spreader and rolled with a pneumatic-wheel roller immediately behind the distributor.
-Application rate for chips shall be 25-30 pounds per square yard.

-405.03.f.
-If this treatment is used, a second chip seal shall be placed on the roadway the following year using the same specification listed on 405.03.
-Also, the use of this arrangement will require an extension of or a second performance bond to be supplied to the Highway District covering the second year's work.

-405.04.
-Hot Mix Asphalt Concrete

-405.04.a.
 The hot mix asphalt concrete surfacing shall be one or more courses of Superpave Hot Mix Asphalt (HMA) in accordance with these Standards and in reasonably close conformity with the lines, grades, thicknesses, and typical cross sections shown on the project plans.
 The mix used for the HMA must be an approved asphalt mix design.
 Mix design characteristics must be submitted and approved by the applicable Highway District prior to its use.
-HMA shall meet the following requirements and shall be subject to the review of the applicable Highway District.

-405.04.b.
-References

-- 1. ITD Current Standard Specifications for Highway Construction Current version - AASHTO Standard Specifications for Transportation and Methods of Sampling and Testing - 3.
-WAQTC TM 8 In-Place Density of Bituminous Mixes Using the Nuclear Moisture-Density Gauge
+HMA shall meet the following requirements and shall be subject to the review of the applicable Highway District. - 405.03.b.
+References - 1.
+ITD Current Standard Specifications for Highway Construction Current version - 2.
+AASHTO Standard Specifications for Transportation and Methods of Sampling and Testing - 3.
+WAQTC TM 8 In-Place Density of Bituminous Mixes Using the Nuclear Moisture-Density Gauge - 405.03.c.
+Materials - 1.
+HMA shall be ITD SP3, 1⁄2-inch, designed in accordance with ITD Standard Specifications for Highway Construction, current edition. - 2.

-405.04.c.
-Materials

-- 1. HMA shall be ITD SP3, 1⁄2-inch, designed in accordance with ITD Standard Specifications for Highway Construction, current edition. - 2.
 Mix Design: - a.
 The Contractor shall provide mix designs to the Highway District for review. - b.
-The Contractor's mix design shall develop the job mix formula for the project using an ITD-qualified laboratory and shall be stamped by a Professional Engineer licensed in the State of Idaho. - Mix designs shall be developed by an individual holding an ITD Superpave Mix Design Technician qualification and shall be submitted to the Highway District for review.
+The Contractor's mix design shall develop the job mix formula for the project using an ITD-qualified laboratory and shall be stamped by a Professional Engineer licensed in the State of Idaho. - c.
+Mix designs shall be developed by an individual holding an ITD Superpave Mix Design Technician qualification and shall be submitted to the Highway District for review.